-Exponential Manufacturing 2016 was the first in what is now an annual look at the ever-changing future of manufacturing.
-The 2017 iteration will be bigger, more bold, and updated for a new year of exponential technological change.
-Until then, take a look at videos, session recaps and photos from 2016 to get an idea of the community and content that makes this event a must-attend for any serious manufacturing professional.
+Exponential Manufacturing, an annual look at the ever-changing future of advanced manufacturing.
+The 2018 iteration will be bigger, more bold, and updated for a new year of exponential technological change.
+Until then, take a look at videos, session recaps and photos from 2017 to get an idea of the community and content that makes this event a must-attend for any serious manufacturing professional.

 Full Video Playlist